it-minds/coffee_bot/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, logs, screenshots, etc. regarding the feature request here.